-The search ended last week, when Tonka was found concealed in a tiny cage that was nailed to the floor in Haddix’s basement.
+The search ended last week, when Tonka was found concealed in a tiny cage in Haddix’s basement.
 He could only take a few steps in any direction, he was not allowed to go outside, he couldn’t feel the sun or the grass beneath his feet, he had no companionship with other chimpanzees—something extremely important to chimpanzees’ welfare—he was overweight, likely from lack of exercise, and he was not receiving proper veterinary care.

 “When I met Tonka while filming the movie Buddy, I made a true friend, and I was honored that he thought of me as a fellow chimp.
 I’m dancing a jig that PETA has rescued Tonka from the woman who locked him away alone in a basement and lied about it.
 The thought of Tonka being able to wander free and happy at Save the Chimps’ lush, spacious sanctuary for the rest of his life has me singing a happy song.

 What You Can Do for Other Chimpanzees Exploited for Entertainment